turingschool/front-end-curriculum/lessons/html-basics.md

 <!dOcTyPe hTmL>
 ```

 ...although you should probably stick to upcase, downcase, or regular ol' capitalizing.
+You aren't an animal, right?

-#### Page structure
+#### Page Contents

 After doctype, we have a few tags that will always be present on every HTML page we write.

 First, we need opening an closing `<html>` tags to contain all our content:

 ```html
 <!doctype html>